COMMON Questions

 • I’ve signed up for a membership, what do I do now?

 You have a few items on your checklist to accomplish.
 First, download the Disposition Authorization and Vital Statistics form from our website and fill those out.
 We recommend keeping those stored digitally on a shared drive with your loved ones so they can access it quickly should the need arise.
-These forms can be given to the funeral director who takes your case and they can carry out your death care wishes (it does not matter which funeral home you eventually work with).
+These forms can be given to the funeral director who takes your case so they can carry out your death care wishes (no matter which funeral home you eventually work with).

 Another step you can take is to get an idea of what your funeral care can cost then set those funds aside in a savings account and give access to a trusted loved one.
 If that is not a viable option for you, you can set up a pre-need policy.
 This is a policy set up through a life insurance company that is specific to the costs of your funerary care.
 You can see the benefits and risks of setting an account like this up by visiting this page on our website.
 There is also a link to set up your own pre-need policy on that page as well.